Carlton756/RDAMP-Sales-Analysis/README.md

 ## SALES
 A summary of total sales, Revenue and discount by Region and Segment indicated the following:
 Total Sales in relation to all 12 regions ranged from £47,906 (East Midlands), the highest, to £2,943 (North East), which is the lowest.
-Total Sales in relation to product segment ranged from £34,729 (Outdoor), the highest, to £7 (Dressing), which the lowest.
+Total Sales in relation to product segment ranged from £34,729 (Outdoor), the highest, to £7 (Dressing), which is the lowest.
 ### The top 5 performing regions in Total Sales are:
 -	East Midlands - £47,906
 -	Yorkshire and the Humber - £40,909